Alternative strategies

 Performance Commentary

-• The Fund produced a positive return in December.
+• The fund generated a positive return during the month.

 Outlook and Investment Strategy